Immersed IRL Follow-Up Update

 At the Immersed IRL event, our goal was to demonstrate the full capabilities of the Immersed app running on the Visor hardware.
 Unfortunately, due to unexpected technical issues with 6DoF (six degrees of freedom) tracking that surfaced just before going live, we were unable to deliver the live demo that everyone was eagerly awaiting.
 This instability forced us to cancel the demo entirely to avoid risking a malfunction during the presentation.

 We sincerely apologize for the lack of a live demo, especially considering the effort many of you made to be part of this event.
 Please know that our team is working closely with our tech partners to resolve these firmware issues as quickly as possible.
-Below, you can find videos showcasing the current working status of the app in 6DoF, as we continue to address the issues that were causing the experience to fail.
+Below, you can find videos showcasing the current working status of the app in 6DoF, Hand Tracking, and Passthrough (mixed reality mode), as we continue to address the issues that were causing the experience to fail.
 While the software is nearly complete, we cannot ship a product that carries any risk of firmware instability.
 We are currently in the integration and quality assurance phase to ensure the entire experience is smooth.

 We understand the disappointment, and we deeply appreciate your patience and understanding as we work through these final steps.
 You can expect the next update from us within the next week or so.
 Thank you again for your continued support.